East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- East Carolina and its opponents have gone over the current 56.5-point total in three of seven games (42.9%) this season.
+- East Carolina has combined with its opponents to score more than 56.5 points in three of seven games this season.

 - South Florida's games have gone over 56.5 points in four of seven chances this season.